PacktPublishing/Practical-Business-Process-Modeling-and-Analysis/Chapter07/README.md

-# Additional resources for Chapter 7
+# Additional resources for Chapter 7 (Process Modeling Notations)

 ## Further reading
 If you want to learn more about the modeling notations covered in this chapter (and more), I suggest you check out the following books and resources: